August 21, 2025 at 7:00 PM

-We are thrilled to announce our first speaker of the 2025 season.
-Join us May 8 at 7PM to hear from Andrew Heyward, former President of CBS News and nationally recognized expert on the changing media landscape.
-Heyward will take the stage at the Tilden Arts Center to talk about the political, economic and cultural threats facing trustworthy journalism and what we can do to see that it not only survives but thrives.
-The evening is sure to be informative and thought-provoking.
-You won’t want to miss it.
+Heyward is the former President of CBS News and a nationally recognized expert on the changing media landscape.
+He took the stage to discuss the political, economic, and cultural threats facing trustworthy journalism and what we can do to ensure that it not only survives, but thrives.

 Just weeks before the 2024 presidential election, Steven Levitsky, the Harvard University professor who is a leading expert on democracy and authoritarianism and a New York Times best-selling author, spoke about the threats to democracy around the globe and here at home.

-In August, Jonathan Zittrain, an internationally renowned internet expert and a professor of law, computer science and public policy at Harvard University, tackled the complex and challenging world of Artificial Intelligence.
+Jonathan Zittrain, an internationally renowned internet expert and a professor of law, computer science, and public policy at Harvard University, tackled the complex and challenging world of Artificial Intelligence..
+Zittrain was the inaugural speaker of our series.

 After an introduction from the series moderator, there will be a 45 minute speaker presentation followed by a Q&A session with audience submitted questions.